Kornimate/p2p-backgammon/Project/Report/README.md

 # Networking
 * networking diagram of peers and server, database
 * sign up & log in
+* are usernames unique?
+* does the username get displayed while playing?
-* can a user see/search for other users? communication between users?
+* can a user see/search for other users? communication between users via chat or something?
+* restrictions on password?
+* forgot password

 # Matchmaking
 * How are players matched?      **Mikkel**